Careers Education, Information, Advice and Guidance (CEIAG) Strategy

 Mrs Mondesir (Independent Careers Advisor) provides regular coaching and one to one sessions and interviews for students.
 She provides students with up to date information on careers.
 She visits the school every 3 weeks and is based in B1.2.
 Students in years 11-13 have access to full guidance appointments with Mrs Mondesir.
-Appointments can be made with her by Mr Hart (Head of Year 11) or Ms Wilku (Head of Sixth Form).
+Appointments can be made with her by contacting Mr O'Neil.

 Advice for parents:

 Making decisions about the future can be as difficult for parents as it is for students.
 Therefore, it is important that parents have enough information to make an informed decision at each stage of their child’s education.
 In addition to raising questions or seeking advice from the school, including the staff members listed above, parents can also use the information provided below: